-There are times when a database user does not need to have full permissions to a database in order to interact with a MySQL Database.
+There are times when a database user does not need to have full permissions to a database to interact with a MySQL Database.
 If you ever need to create a user with restricted permissions, this guide will help you do just that.

 How do I Create Permissions for MySQL Databases?

-MySQL users can be setup with certain permissions to regulate their access.
+MySQL users can be set up with certain permissions to regulate their access.
 What users are allowed to do include SELECT, INSERT, UPDATE and DELETE.
 This guide will show you, the administrator, how to set or revoke those privileges through your cPanel account.

 To get started, you will want to go to: Home > Databases > MySQL Databases as shown in this image:

 - Scroll down to the Add User to Database section

 - From the first dropdown box, select the User